The K-process on a tree as a scaling limit of the GREM-like trap model: -process on a tree

-Then,
+Then

-where we have used that $T_{i_1}^{(x_1)},\, i_1 \geq 1$, are i.i.d.~with mean 1 random variables, independent of all other random variables, and, in the second equality, the induction hypothesis.
-The coincidence of the right hand sides of~(\ref{etheta}) and~(\ref{et1}) closes the argument. \end{proof}
+where we have used that $T_{i_1}^{(x_1)}, i_1 \geq1$, are i.i.d. with mean 1 random variables, independent of all other random variables, and, in the second equality, the induction hypothesis.
+The coincidence of the right-hand sides of~(\ref{etheta}) and~(\ref{et1}) closes the argument for the first assertion.

-\begin{rmk} It follows readily from~(\ref{Theta}) and the independence of the summands on its right hand side, and the fact that they are identically distributed, that a.s.~$\Theta_{k}(r)\to\infty$ as $r\to\infty$. \end{rmk}
+It follows readily from~(\ref{Theta}) and the independence of the summands on its right-hand side, and the fact that their distribution depend only on $x_1$, that a.s. $\Theta_{k}(r)\to\infty$ as $r\to\infty$, and the second assertion follows from this and the first assertion. \end{pf}